 Look out for Creative Architecture and Historic Landmarks

 Vienna is filled with Jugendstil architecture.
 Key Austrian architects like Otto Wagner, Adolf Loos, and Franz Matsch drove the Jugendstil Movement that happens between 1890-1910.
 The movement changed the style of art in architecture and applied art – quite simply, it means “modern” in English.
-Simpler curves and lines, bold colors, asymmetry shapes… are some of the elements that are different from the classical point of view.
-The modern style focuses on functional and practical; There are a number of buildings in Vienna that are a perfect example of the movement in that time.
+Simpler curves and lines, bold colors, and asymmetry shapes… are some of the elements that are different from the classical point of view.
+The modern style focuses on functionality and practicality; There are a number of buildings in Vienna that are perfect examples of the movement in that time.
 Like Secession, Pavillon Karlsplatz, Postsparkasse, Medaillon Mansion & Majolikahaus, Looshaus, and Engel Apotheke.
-Check out the Ankeruhr (Anker Clock) – it is located in Hohen Markt Street (next to Wedding Fountain on the Hoher Markt Square) and the clock’s 12 historical figures rotate slowly around the front.
+Check out the Ankeruhr (Anker Clock) – it is located on Hohen Markt Street (next to Wedding Fountain on Hoher Markt Square) and the clock’s 12 historical figures rotate slowly around the front.
 Except at noon, the figures will do a complete rotation and so don’t be surprised when you see a crowd looking up on the street!

 Saint Rupert’s Church is considered to be the oldest church in the city.
 Dedicated to Saint Rupert of Salzburg, it is located in the section of the Roman Vindobona.
 It looks a little bit like a ruin from afar, while it is really old and small, it has great historic value with some of “the oldest” features in the church, including the oldest bell in Vienna (dated from around 1280), and the oldest glass window panes (from approx. 1370).
 The little squares and lanes surrounding the Ruprechtskirche belong to the oldest part of Vienna.